SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

 **Deliverables**:

-1. Provides the docker logs output for each of the containers:  `ha`, `s1` and `s2`.
+1. Provide the docker log output for each of the containers:  `ha`, `s1` and `s2`.
-  Put your logs in the logs folder you created in the previous task.
+   Put your logs in the `logs` directory you created in the previous task.

-2. Give the branch name of the current task

-3. Provide the logs from `ha` container gathered directly from the `/var/log/serf.log` file present in the container.
-Put the logs in the logs directory in your repo.
+3. Provide the logs from the `ha` container gathered directly from the `/var/log/serf.log` file present in the container.
+Put the logs in the `logs` directory in your repo.

-## Task 4: Play with a template engine
+### <a name="task-4"></a>Task 4: Use a template engine to easily generate configuration files

 > To manage a configuration dynamically, we have several possibility but we have chosen the way of templates.
 In this task, we will put in place a